Choosing an architect

 1. Initial Discussion: No charge / obligation (subject to availability)

-This will include a 30-minute phone or video call to explore the details of your project, including your brief, programme and overall aspirations.
+This will include a 30-minute phone or video call, or better still a face to face meeting in our studio to explore the details of your project, including your brief, programme and overall aspirations.

-The consultation adds to Option 1, and involves a longer discussion (usually about 1.5 hours).
+The consultation adds to Option 1, and involves a longer discussion (usually about 1-2 hours), but we would meet you at your site.

-Whichever of the above paths you take, we will be able to advise you on the best approach to take your project forward.
+There are many different ways to approach a project which will vary depending on your priorities, so whichever of the above paths you take, we will be able to guide you on the best approach to take your project.

 We look forward to hearing from you!